allscale/allscale_api/README.md

+# AllScale API
-# AllScale Core API
+The AllScale API comprising the AllScale Core API and AllScale User API.

+The AllScale User API comprises an extendable set of parallel primitives and data constructs to support the effective implementation of efficient HPC applications.

-The core primitives of the AllScale API defining the interface between the AllScale User-Level API and the underlying implemenations, including the AllScale Compiler and Runtime environment itself.
+The AllScale Core API defining the interface between the AllScale User API and the underlying implemenations, including the AllScale Compiler and Runtime environment itself.

 ## How to Build